To dream, to laugh, to knit . . .

-There's a BBC production called The Cambridge Spies which shows the recruitment of some of the UK's most notorious spies from the last century.
-In this there’s a scene where one of the future spies, Guy Burgess, is in college but permanently attired in a heavy wool duffle coat.
+There's an excellent BBC series called “The Cambridge Spies” which shows the recruitment of some of the UK's most notorious spies from the last century.
+In the first episode, there’s a scene where one of the future spies, Guy Burgess, is in college but permanently attired in a heavy wool duffle coat.
 One of his friends asks him why he is wearing the coat and his reply is one of the classic lines from the series:

 “Vladivostok, Moscow, the Kuznets Basin and Cambridge – coldest places on earth.
 And of the four, Cambridge... permanently the 19th of February."

 I expect we could all name a few other places that Mr Burgess should have included in that list – I'd vote for Boston, for sure.
 The temperatures there are already down below freezing overnight and we're not even into December yet.

 So here's this week's “Knitting Ahead” idea: think of someone you know who lives in a cold climate and knit them something to keep them warm in the deep cold of January and February.
 This doesn't have to be a Christmas present of course, although that's always a good pretext for a gift.
 Cozy comforts are always welcome no matter what the occasion.

 So let’s start with the menfolk in our lives….
 Men generally like simple, muted colours in their scarves but with a lot of textural interest.
 I have quite a number of men's scarves already in my pattern store and have just added a new one, the Grantchester Scarf.

 The scarf is worked in reversible stitch called Ribbon Basket Pattern, from our book, Reversible Knitting Stitches.
 This has a deep, rugged texture that traps the air and keep you warm even when the temperatures really start to fall.
 I used Knit Picks Wool of the Andes for this but any worsted weight, aran or similar yarn would work well.